fpgadeveloper/ethernetfmc/docs/source/detailed_description.rst

 clocks.
 The Ethernet FMC also has a 125MHz MEMS clock oscillator with LVDS output to provide the FPGA fabric with a precision clock for driving the Ethernet MACs.

+Each 88E151x PHY has a CLK125 pin that outputs a 125MHz clock that is synchronized with the 25MHz reference clock.
+Due to the limited number of pins on the LPC FMC connector, the CLK125 pins are left unconnected on the mezzanine card, hence these clocks are not available to the carrier board.

 Resets
 ======